 When it comes to working with recruiters, people all too easily expect that if they contact a recruiter and send them their CV then the opportunities will come.
 This is very rarely the case; a relationship needs to be built and that involves purposeful action.

-There are many online job boards that can be a good route in some situations.
+Many online job boards can be a good route in some situations.
 However, I would caution against applying for roles where there is no way of following up with an individual.
 This can be very demoralizing, as it feels like you have put in a lot of effort but can get little or no feedback.

 Top Tip — One of the things that my clients find very valuable is how I help them build their plan, keep on top of it and alter it, if appropriate.
 It’s the ‘keeping on top of it’ that is key.
 So, how will you be accountable for carrying out your plan?